codewithnine/C_Programming_notes/README.md

 # C Programming Absolute Beginner’s Guide Third Edition

-## Part 1 What Is C Programming, and Why Should I Care?
+## Part 1 What Is C Programming, and Why Should I Care

 ### Compiler